 If an Enter Credentials dialog pops up just supply the postgres user name and the password you established for it.

-- Click and drag to highlight all 6 nyc_poi layer rows, and click Add.
-You should see your data displayed in the map display area and the layers listed in the Layers Panel on the left side of the window (the equivalent to ArcMap's Table of Contents).
+- Highlight all 6 nyc_poi datasets and drag them onto the map canvas (or right-click and choose Add Selected Layers to Canvas).
+You should see your data displayed in the map display area and the layers listed in the Layers Panel on the bottom left of the window.

-Let's take a quick tour of how basic functions are performed in QGIS.
+Now let's take a quick tour of how some common GIS operations are performed in QGIS.

 B. Explore basic functions of QGIS